Ivan-Finance/Dino_Explorer/README.md

 ## Features

 - **Search** a specific dinosaur by name and get a full paleontological dossier
-- **Random mode** — let the program pick a random dinosaur for you
+- **Random mode**: let the program pick a random dinosaur for you
 - **Compare** two dinosaurs side by side (diet, size, era, fossil sites)
-- **Export to PDF** — generates a formatted dossier with image, taxonomy, physical data, and description
+- **Export to PDF**: generates a formatted dossier with image, taxonomy, physical data, and description
 - **Interactive menu** with a loop — keeps running until you decide to exit

 ---